Skip to main content

 • Urban Areas (Denver, Colorado Springs, Boulder):

-• Higher labor rates due to increased demand and living costs.
+• Higher labor rates because demand and living costs are up.

 • Rural Areas (Steamboat Springs, Gunnison, Salida):

-• Additional transportation costs for materials and labor.
+• Extra transport costs for materials and crew.

 2. Home Age and Condition

-Older homes, such as those found in historic districts of Golden or Manitou Springs, often require additional work such as:
+Older homes, like the ones in the historic districts of Golden or Manitou Springs, often need extra work such as:

 • Reinforcing walls and insulation.